lilianagamezm/Clean-Dataset-Using-String-Manipulation/README.md

 •	Search the position of spaces at each word

-•	Clean dataset (remove special characters and blanks, and convert text to title case) using the CleanDataSet function
+•	Clean dataset (remove special characters and blanks, and convert text to title case) using the "CleanDataSet" function

 •	Output the dataset as a CSV file